obriencj/python-mapbind/README.md

 [![Build Status](https://travis-ci.org/obriencj/python-mapbind.svg?branch=master)](https://travis-ci.org/obriencj/python-mapbind)

-Inspects its calling frame to figure out how you were going to bind its results, then finds keys by those names in the given mapping and returns them in the appropriate order.
+Functions that inspect their calling frame to figure out how you were going to bind their results, and returns values appropriate for the bindings.

 ## Wut?

 A friend gave me the idea, and I wanted to see if it was possible.
 Spoilers: it totally was.

 ## Usage